 We did our South Island road trip in November/December and we were met with sunny, warm weather for the whole journey.

-What to pack for your New Zealand South Island road trip
+What do you need to pack for a New Zealand South Island road trip?

-It can be difficult to know what to pack for a road trip in New Zealand.
-For everything you need to know, take a look at The Wandering Core’s guide to road trip essentials.
+It can be difficult to know where to begin when packing for a road trip in New Zealand.
+The Wandering Core’s guide to road trip essentials covers a lot of the considerations, so we recommend giving it a read.

 New Zealand South Island road trip itinerary two weeks: quick view